richreggio/enigma/enigma_reference.md

 It used:

 - 8 different normal Rotors (Only 3 used at a time)
-- 2 different non-rotating Rotors (Only 1 used at a time)
+- 2 different non-rotating Rotors (Only 1 used at a time, optional)
 - 10 Plugs (Setting 10 swapped letter pairs)
-- 2 Reflectors (Only 1 used at a time)
+- 5 Reflectors (Only 1 used at a time)

 # Rotors